dilnei/device-hub/README.md

 Ensure you have the following installed:
 - Java 21 or higher.
 - Maven 3.8.0 or higher.
-- A MySQL database (or another database, configurable in `application.properties`).
+- A MySQL database (or another database, configurable in `application.yaml`).

 ---